Oyster wave energy converter: Oyster Version 2

-Oyster 2 will employ the same basic technology of the original Oyster; however, it will feature a different shape that will maximize the amount of energy that the device is able to capture from the waves.
-Oyster 2 will consist of three 800 kW flaps that will all be linked to one pipeline leading to an onshore 2.4 MW hydro-electric generator.
-Each flap will measure 26 metres, making it 50% larger than the original Oyster.
-Oyster 2 will also have a 250% greater power output.
-Aquamarine Power estimates that a small farm of 20 Oyster 2 devices will be capable of supplying enough electricity for over 12,000 homes, compared to the 9,000 homes the original Oyster is capable of powering.
+Oyster 800 employed the same basic technology of the original Oyster; however, it will feature a different shape that will maximize the amount of energy that the device is able to capture from the waves.
+The original plan was for three 800 kW flaps that will all be linked to one pipeline leading to an onshore 2.4 MW hydro-electric generator.
+However, only one flap was installed.
+The flap measured 26 metres, making it 50% larger than the original Oyster.
+Aquamarine Power estimated that a small farm of 20 Oyster 2 devices would be capable of supplying enough electricity for over 12,000 homes, compared to the 9,000 homes the original Oyster is capable of powering.

-At the European Marine Energy Centre's Billia Croo site, a single Oyster 800 rated at 800 kW was grid-connected in June 2012 and will undergo testing until 2015.
+At the European Marine Energy Centre's Billia Croo site, a single Oyster 800 rated at 800 kW was grid-connected in June 2012 and was tested until 2015.
 By mid 2014 the Oyster 800 had completed 20,000 hours of operation.